-PS407SP Marital/Premarital Counseling (3) (SPS)
+PS407SP Marital/Premarital Counseling (3) (Online)

 This course will consider the dynamics of the marital relationship as well as the premarital.
 The dynamics of these relationships will be explored and considered in the counseling process and discussed from a Christ-centered perspective.
 It will encompass the varying strategies and techniques that are utilized in the counseling process.
 A premarital counseling model will be developed by each student.
 Biblical counseling models as well as alternatives to traditional therapy approaches will be discussed.
-School of Professional Studies.
+Online Course.
 Offered as needed.